acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

 - Suitable for OpenShift environments where you prefer PAT-based authentication over SSH keys.

 #### How to Build:
 This Dockerfile is designed to be used within an OpenShift `BuildConfig`.
-The `BuildConfig` should be configured to pull a secret containing `username` and `password` keys and inject them as `GITHUB_USERNAME` and `GITHUB_TOKEN` environment variables.
+The `BuildConfig` is configured via `values.yaml` to pull a secret containing `username` and `password` keys and inject them as `GITHUB_USERNAME` and `GITHUB_TOKEN` environment variables.
+For setup instructions, see the [main README.md](../../README.md#using-github-personal-access-token-pat).
 A local build is not the primary use case, as it would require securely managing and passing these credentials to the `docker build` command.

 ## Running the Containers